 Rulemaking public comment initially closed on June 17.
-However, the SEC reopened comment on October 7, 2022, for an additional 14 days to provide comment to those whose comments may not have been received due to a technological error where some comments were not being received through the SEC's web form.
-The rule is expected to be finalized by end of the year or early 2023, with the rule requirements effective in 2024.
+However, the SEC reopened comment on October 7, 2022, for an additional

+14 days to provide comment to those whose comments may not have been received due to a technological error where some comments were not being received through the SEC's web form.
+The rule is expected to be finalized by end of 2023.